Road Safety Manual

 There is a strong economic argument for the provision of safe infrastructure.
 Examples exist from many countries that demonstrate the benefits from targeted road safety improvements.
 OECD (2008) identified that such targeted improvements can deliver up to 60 times the benefit compared to the cost (i.e. for every $1 spent, benefits of up to $60 in terms of crash cost savings can be achieved).
 As identified by the UNRSC (2010), few other infrastructure investments produce the economic benefits of infrastructure targeted at improving road safety.
 Take for instance the installation of cable median barrier to reduce cross median crashes as this has become common practice in some nations (for instance Sweden and the United States).
 Even more substantial investment programmes are able to return substantial safety benefits when compared to their costs.
 An analysis undertaken by iRAP (www.irap.org) on improvements to road infrastructure on the worst 10% of roads (i.e. those roads with greatest number of death and serious injury) in each country identified substantial potential gains when comparing the costs with the benefits.
 The average over all countries was a benefit-cost ratio (BCR) of 8:1 (i.e. $8 worth of benefits for each $1 invested).
 This ranges from a BCR of 5:1 in high-income countries, to 19:1 in upper middle income countries over a 20 year period.

 The European Commission, under the Horizons 2020, developed the SafetyCube project as an innovative road safety Decision Support System (DSS).
-The intent of this effort was to allow policy-makers and stakeholder the ability to select and implement the most appropriate strategies, measures and cost effective approaches to reduce casulaties of all user types and all severities in Europe and world wide (see: SafetyCube).
-The United States, also has the Crash Modification Clearinghouse the includes over 7000 (2019) interventions and the potential crash reduction for each countermeasure (See: Crash Modification Clearinghouse).
+The intent of this effort was to allow policy-makers and stakeholder the ability to select and implement the most appropriate strategies, measures and cost effective approaches to reduce casualties of all user types and all severities in Europe and worldwide (see: SafetyCube).
+The United States also has the Crash Modification Clearinghouse the includes over 7000 (2019) interventions and the potential crash reduction for each countermeasure (See: Crash Modification Clearinghouse).
 Both of these tools provide significant information and resources on the use of road infrastructure to reduce crash potential.

 A solid understanding of key infrastructure principles is required by road agencies and others responsible for delivering road safety.
 Some of the key elements of relevance to the development of infrastructure policy, standards, guidelines and tools include: